DSU-Digital-Sound-Design/s-25-dad-492-topics-ai-music/content/lectures/week-12/final-project.md

 - How did you choose your sources and why?
 - What tensions or contradictions did you discover about copyright, authorship, or remix culture?
 - What do you think needs to change in the music industry to reflect current realities?

 ---

-**3. AI Music in/from the Majority World**
-**Type**: Critical or Creative
-**Prompt**: Research and present a case study on AI music tools in a non-Western context.
-Or, create a piece that critiques or responds to global imbalances in tech and data representation.

-**Reflection Questions**:
-- What assumptions about technology were challenged for you?
-- How did you try to center different perspectives?
-- What did you learn that you didn’t expect?

----

-**4. The Uncurious Composer: A Machine Learning Experiment**
-**Type**: Creative
-**Prompt**: Build a generative system (e.g., Markov chain, Wekinator, LLM prompt) that produces “uncurious” or derivative music.
-Contrast it with a human version.
-Explore how creativity and curiosity appear (or don’t) in each.

-**Reflection Questions**:
-- What was surprising about how the machine made music?
-- What decisions felt most “human” in your process?
-- Where do you locate creativity in your results?

----

-**5. Algorithmic Time Machine**
-**Type**: Creative + Historical Analysis
-**Prompt**: Re-create or remix a historical algorithmic music system using modern tools.
-Pair your creation with a short essay or audio commentary.

-**Reflection Questions**:
-- What connects old and new forms of algorithmic music?
-- How did your piece build on or diverge from earlier approaches?
-- What values from earlier practices do you think we’ve lost or gained?

----